 - Debunking the officer’s testimony.
 Police officers usually have good intentions, but often make snap judgments.
 If the arresting officer makes statements that contradict an earlier report, or that go against video evidence, they have been caught making a mistake.

 - Procedural questions.
 If the police did not follow the correct procedures to arrest and process you, your rights may have been violated and the entire case could be thrown out.

 - Negotiation.
 Sometimes all your lawyer has to do is convince the prosecutor it’s not worth their time to proceed.
 Then you will be offered a lower charge, a light sentence, or even to drop the charges altogether.

-Finding the Best DUI Lawyer in Long Beach
+Finding the Best DUI Attorney in Long Beach

 - Exclusive DUI focus.
 Not every attorney who says they’re a DUI lawyer really is.
 If their practice doesn’t focus exclusively on DUI cases, keep looking.

 - FREE consultation.
 Some lawyers want to charge you just for the pleasure of making their acquaintance.
-This is not standard practice among reputable DUI lawyers.
-Your initial consultation should be completely free.
+This is not standard practice among reputable DUI lawyers, and your initial consultation should be completely free.